 Recall that I stated there are no sharps # or flats (b) in the key of C. I also said if you were sitting at the piano, all the white keys make up the key of C major.
 The black keys, are the sharps and flats that make up other major keys.
 Now I would like to explain the sharp and flat notes and where they’re located.
 The sharp has its own symbol and that symbol is (#).
 The flat also has its own symbol and it is (b).

 Take a look at the image below and notice the notes along the Low E string.
-Of course the first note will be the open Low E string which is the thickest string.
-Moving along the string, the next note is the F note on the first fret.
+Of course, the first note will be the open Low E string which is the thickest string.
+Moving along the string, the next note is the F note, located on the first fret.
 Look below and find the F note.
-One half step or 1 fret from the F note will be the F# at the second fret, look at that note.
+One half step or 1 fret from the F note, will be the F# note at the second fret, look at that note.

 Descending or going lower you would have flats

 Assenting or going higher you would have sharps.

 One half step from the F#, is the G note at the 3rd fret.
 Look above and notice that G note.
 The next note is the G#, A, A#, B, C, C#, D, D# and E. After the E note, at the 12th fret, all of the notes repeat.
 Remember me telling you in the earlier lessons that all notes repeat after 12 frets?

 So, you have now learned that one half step equals 1 fret the distance from one note to the next.
 You’ve also learned that 1 whole step equals two frets.
 For example, the F note is one whole step away from the G note.
 The F note is one half step away from the F# note.
 Sharps are determined by the arrow on the image below.
 Moving in the way of the arrow, you would be ascending or moving to higher notes on the fret-board and you would have sharps as illustrated.